v-cakoll/docs.it-it/includes/core-changes/corefx/3.0/ziparchiveentry-and-inconsistent-entry-sizes.md

 #### <a name="recommended-action"></a>Azione consigliata

-Riconfezionare qualsiasi archivio zip che presenta questi problemi.
+Riassemblare qualsiasi archivio zip che presenta questi problemi.

 #### <a name="category"></a>Category